Getting a Schengen or tourist visa for the Netherlands can be easy or difficult, depending on where you come from.

 This means that once you depart from any of the countries, you will not be allowed to re-enter.
 Another thing to keep in mind is that if you choose this option, you have to leave the Netherlands and the Schengen zone and will be able to apply for a visa only after 90 days.

 If you choose to apply for a multiple entry visa, you will be able to leave the Schengen zone and re-enter without having to apply for another visa.

 Remember, the Schengen zone is different from the European Union, so if you’re planning to travel to Bulgaria or the UK, you will need to apply for this type of visa.
 Did you know that we now have a train that goes from Amsterdam or Rotterdam, all the way to London?

 Once you have a tentative plan in place, it’s time to get your documents together and start preparing for your visa application appointment.

-Get your checklist writing shoes on – this one is going to be long!
+Get your checklist writing shoes on — this is going to be a long one!

-- A valid travel document like a passport which is valid for 6 months from the date you enter the Netherlands.
+- A valid travel document like a passport which is valid for six months from the date you enter the Netherlands.

-- 2 passport photos which meet the Dutch passport photo requirements (you can check this here).
+- Two passport photos which meet the Dutch passport photo requirements.